AlizadeAlireza/uni_dbms_project/README.md

 2. help/about :

     a script that have text

+    can have a menu

+    1. help
+    2. about
-    1. back to main menu
+    3. back to main menu

 set the invalid choices.